komodorio/k9s-RCA/README.md

 - Verify the binary is executable: `ls -la $(which k9s-rca)`

 **Shortcut conflicts**
-- If `Ctrl+R` conflicts with other shortcuts, change it in the plugin configuration
+- If `Shift-K` conflicts with other shortcuts, change it in the plugin configuration
 - Use the command-based trigger (`:rca`) as an alternative

 **Blank screen when using shortcuts**